 The Victorian Era: Bored and Batty

 Similarly, during the Victorian era, women who got “hysterical” were seen as being crazy.
-Tension that built up from being trapped indoors without a job or anything to do led to many so called unusual behaviors, including a popular form of crafting that involved making trinkets out of human hair.
+The tension that built up from being trapped indoors without a job or anything to do led to many so-called unusual behaviors, including a popular form of crafting that involved making trinkets out of human hair.
 Anxiety was also one of these issues.
 If a woman had persistent panic attacks, her family or husband would most likely cart her off to the local insane asylum where treatments included electroshock therapy and even (in severe cases) lobotomization.
-Eventually an at-home treatment for women with anxiety was invented, known in the modern day as a vibrator.
+Eventually, an at-home treatment for women with anxiety was invented, known in the modern day as a vibrator.